iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • I value the statement that mistakes happen some times.
 This happens when we don't have access to correct data at the correct point in time.

 • I dislike the fact that we forget what we don't use on a daily basis and have to put lot of effort to remember it again.

+• I dislike the way in which everything in this world works but I am also ok with it